Not Far From the Tree: Three Writers on Judith Kitchen’s Craft

 _____…why do I think of Matthew…just over four, trailing the rooms

-in an old towel…haphazard crown, and stocking feet?
+_____in an old towel…haphazard crown, and stocking feet?

 & opportunity: